 Why Register a Company In France?

-- The process of establishing a business in France is fairly simple when contrasted with other countries in the EU.
+- The process to set up a company in France is fairly simple when compared with other countries in the EU.
 When compared to the EU, France is the only country to favour private sector investment over setting up a business by itself.

 - The French government provides a variety of perks and incentives to help companies to grow.
 For the protection of intellectual property, the nation is a signatory to accords like the TRIPS Agreement, which provides substantial protection for foreign intellectual property rights.